The Opioid crisis

 Death from opiates exceeds those from all other drugs combined.
 Opiate addiction is fueled by legitimate prescriptions written by doctors, but addicted people often turn to heroin as a cheaper, more accessible substitute or buy pharmaceutical pills on the street.
 Their bodies need the fix to avoid the wrenching symptoms of withdrawal.

 Drug companies aggressively market stronger and stronger opiates (the general term used to include synthetic prescription opioids) and have a track record of misleading the public about their addictive properties.
-After 7 years of legal battling, the first major lawsuit against Purdue Pharma, the company that makes OxyContin, is set to come to trial in 2015.
-Much like lawsuits against Big Tobacco, it alleges that Purdue deliberately misled doctors and patients about the addictive properties of the drug.
+After 7 years of legal battling, the first major lawsuit against Purdue Pharma, the company that makes OxyContin, went to trial in 2015.
+Much like lawsuits against Big Tobacco, it alleged that Purdue deliberately misled doctors and patients about the addictive properties of the drug.
 (Purdue actually advertised OxyContin as non-addictive due to its “unique time release formula” – a claim that is patently untrue.)
 Increasingly, the Sackler family, the principle owners of Purdue Pharma, is being specifically included in the new lawsuits that continue to emerge.
 To date, Purdue and the Sacklers have paid out over $300 million in settlements related to opioid lawsuits.

 “Written Off” is about the unconditional love of a mother for her addicted son.
 It is about the bond between two best friends.
 It is about love between a girlfriend and addicted boyfriend.
 And it is about Matt’s 10- year affair with drugs.
 Each relationship tells part of the story of how addiction really functions in one life.